quaternionmedia/alfred/docs/about.md

 Each `EDL` can be viewed in a `Timeline`, or imported as a `Clip` into a different `Timeline`.

 ## Project
-A `Project` is a data object with `logic` designed to create an `EDL` when data is applied from the `fields`.
+A `Project` is a special data format, designed to automatically create templates from user data.

+A Project contains `logic` to build the end product and `fields` that describe the data needed.

-To create an `EDL`, a `Form` is created from the `fields`, where user data can be input.
-This data is applied to the `logic`, which to generates the `EDL` to be rendered into a finished video.
+To create an `EDL`, the `fields` are rendered as a `Form`, where user data can be input.
+This data is applied to the `logic`, which generates the `EDL` to be rendered into a finished video.